 Mrs. Eliot told Webber how much she loved the show and gave him her blessings to move forward with the project.
 Yet, she would not give permission for a new script to be written and insisted that only poems from the book be used.
 This demand made it so there was no real script during the rehearsals which confused many of the performers.

-Due to this restriction Cats is unique in that most of the dialogue is through song and there is very little spoken word parts in the performance.
+Due to this restriction Cats is unique in that most of the dialogue is through song and there are very little spoken word parts in the performance.
 Also, dancing plays a prominent role in the production.

 It is also evident in this musical that Lloyd Webber has a liking for many styles of music.
 The score consists of genres including jazz, rock, pop, and hymns.

 The first production of this musical was in the New London Theatre in May of 1981 in London’s West End.
-Dame Judi Dench was cast in the lead role for this production but she unfortunately tore her Achilles tendon while rehearsing and was unable to go through with the performance.
+Dame Judi Dench was cast in the lead role for this production but she, unfortunately, tore her Achilles tendon while rehearsing and was unable to go through with the performance.
 Elaine Paige took her role and this production performed nearly nine thousand times before its final show.

-That final performance was broadcast to a park in London for everyone to see, since tickets to the actual show were hard to come by.
+That final performance was broadcast to a park in London for everyone to see since tickets to the actual show were hard to come by.

-In 1982 Cats opened on Broadway at the Winter Garden Theatre and is to date the fourth longest running musical in Broadway history.
+In 1982 Cats opened on Broadway at the Winter Garden Theatre and is to date the fourth longest-running musical in Broadway history.
 It has gone on to be reproduced in on many stages throughout the world.